-Operational Notes - agency-managed websites
+Operational notes - agency-managed websites

 - a.
 Prior to the likely start of the caretaker period, agencies should review all agency-managed websites, online and social media platforms to identify any material that requires removal upon the commencement of the caretaker period. - b.
-Agencies should check the wording of any icons and links on their online platforms to ensure that they cannot be interpreted as promoting a Government policy or achievement.
+Agencies should check the wording of any icons and links on their online platforms to ensure that they cannot be interpreted as promoting a government policy or achievement.
 It is also recommended that profiles of Ministers be removed. - c.
-If agency platforms contain links to sites outside the tas.gov.au domain with political content, agencies should consider the need for entry/exit messages, such as, during the caretaker period:
+If agency platforms contain links to sites outside the www.tas.gov.au domain with political content, agencies should consider the need for entry/exit messages, such as:

 "You are now leaving the website of [X].
-The website you are entering is not maintained or funded by the Government of Tasmania."
+The website you are entering is not maintained or funded by the Tasmanian Government."

 - d.
-On agency-managed social media platforms, any "likes" or "follows" that link to political candidates, members or sites, should be removed. - e.
+On agency-managed social media platforms, any likes or follows that link to political candidates, members or sites, should be removed. - e.
 In most cases, agency-managed online platforms may retain material placed on them before the commencement of the caretaker period. - f.
-Agencies should only add the following material to their platforms
+Agencies should only add the following material to their platforms during the caretaker period: - portfolio-related announcements, if that is the usual practice.
+This will require judgement within each agency, but, as an example, a ministerial press release relating to a public health warning might appropriately be added - agency-related announcements of a routine, apolitical nature if that is the usual practice (e.g. bushfire safety message) - purely factual material - information on existing policies and programs, unless the information includes attacks on non-government parties or members or other political material.

-- portfolio-related announcements, if that is the usual practice.
-This will require judgement within each agency, but, as an example, a ministerial press release relating to a public health warning might appropriately be added; - agency-related announcements of a routine, apolitical nature if that is the usual practice (e.g. bushfire safety message); - purely factual material; and - information on existing policies and programs, unless the information includes attacks on non-government parties or members or other political material. - g.
-Agencies should not add to the platform any material that contains, or links to, political material, such as: - ministerial announcements relating to election promises (including media releases); - any political information, including information that contains attacks on non- government parties or members, or other political material; and - information that contains links to political material or pages.
+- g.
+Agencies should not add to the platform any material that contains, or links to, political material, such as: - ministerial announcements relating to election promises (including media releases) - any political information, including information that contains attacks on non-government parties or members, or other political material - information that contains links to political material or pages.

-Operational Notes - Ministerial platforms
+Operational notes - Ministerial platforms

 - a.
 In the case of Ministerial platforms that are maintained by agencies, agencies may continue to maintain or fund the maintenance of the website during the caretaker period if that was the practice prior to the caretaker period. - b.
 Material placed on the Minister's platform before the caretaker period may be retained, as may links between the Minister's and agency's websites. - c.
 Agency staff should only add to Ministerial platforms material relating to matters of existing policy or purely factual material.
 They should not add material that could be construed as being political, including material concerning future policies, election commitments or issues, how-to-vote material or media releases and speeches that criticise non-government parties or members, or promote the Government. - d.
 If an agency-maintained/funded ministerial website contains links to sites outside the tas.gov.au domain, such as political party websites or social media accounts or personal Ministerial platforms, the links should be removed or an appropriate entry/exit message included.
-Messages could be along the lines of entering is not maintained or funded by the Government of Tasmania."
+Messages could be along the lines of:

 "You are now leaving the website of [X].
-The website you are
+The website you are entering is not maintained or funded by the Tasmanian Government."

-Operational Notes - online moderation
+Operational notes - online moderation